 Officially known as Form 5471, Information Return of US Persons with Respect to Certain Foreign Corporations, this form is required along with your expat taxes for US citizens and resident aliens who are considered to be officers, directors or shareholders in certain foreign corporations.

-Many US expats are under the misconception that this form is only required for directors or officers of foreign corporations.
+When it comes to who must file Form 5471, many US expats are under the misconception that this form is only required for directors or officers of foreign corporations.
 Unfortunately, the scope of the filing requirement is much more extensive and is broad enough to include any US person who owns at least 10% of a foreign corporation.

 The IRS has identified four different categories of US persons who are required to file Form 5471 with their US expat taxes each year.
 By their definition, a “US person” includes US citizens, partnerships, trusts, estates and corporations.
 The four categories of filers are as follows: